 Why standards matter more than tools

 Every monitoring vendor wants you to install their agent, emit their metric format and query with their query language.
 It works — until the day you want to switch, add a second backend, or simply hire someone who already knows the tooling.
 Then the cost of that proprietary glue becomes very real.
+(It’s the reason we built Bleemeo on open standards in the first place.)

 Open standards flip the equation: